Options after sixth form or college

-It’s important to also look into different jobs you’re interested in and what qualifications they require here [link to ‘world of work’ section].
-If you’re not sure what jobs you’re interested in, some of these sites include a careers quiz/assessment to help you get some ideas.
+It’s important to also look into different jobs you’re interested in and what qualifications they require.
+If you’re not sure what jobs you’re interested in, some careers websites include a careers quiz/assessment to help you get some ideas.

-Likewise, it’s worth noting that for some careers where you need specific qualifications, you can take a postgraduate course after an undergraduate degree in any subject (eg education, law).
+Likewise, it’s worth noting that for some careers where you need specific qualifications, you can take a relevant postgraduate course after your first degree (eg postgraduate teacher training courses and law conversion courses).

 As well as checking out all the information online, it’s important to go to open days and see for yourself.
 See university websites or the Open Days website.

 It’s really important to research carefully and make choices you are happy with.
 It’s not easy to change your choices once you have applied, so this will save you a lot of hassle later on.